-ART 123 DESIGN I Promotes concern for the structure of environment and for the structure of contemporary graphic communication.
-This foundation course develops the student's ability to perceive and to sense the potential of various materials with regard to two-dimensional translation.
-ART 124 DESIGN II3(0-4) Normally Offered: F, SP Promotes concern for developing perception of environment, but the emphasis is on the three-dimensional aspects of design and structure.
-Prerequisite: ART 123 or permission of instructor.
-ART 127 BASIC DRAWING I3(0-4) Normally Offered: F, SP Approaches drawing through development of awareness and knowledge and experience of art elements (space, line, shape, texture, value, and color).
+ART 127 BASIC DRAWING I

+Approaches drawing through development of awareness and knowledge and experience of art elements (space, line, shape, texture, value, and color).
 It develops confidence and ability to draw through varied drawing activities (contour, gesture, upside-down, memory, life, and perspective).
 The use of varied media (ex. pencil, charcoal, India ink, markers, watercolor), knowledge of styles and techniques will intermix with artists of the past and artists of today, and the opportunity to express one's self.

-ART 128 BASIC DRAWING II Normally Offered: SP Continues ART 127, Basic Drawing I and the drawing process with emphasis on creativity, originality and message within production; also, more emphasis on observing and drawing the human form, proportion and perspective.
-Prerequisite: ART 127 or permission of instructor.
-ART 200 PHOTOGRAPHY II During this course students will draw on skills learned in Photography I. Student will explore various subjects and styles by variations of their own work and the study of works by other photographers.
+ART 128 BASIC DRAWING II

+Normally Offered: F, SP During this course students will draw on skills learned in Photography I. Student will explore various subjects and styles by variations of their own work and the study of works by other photographers.
 Emphasis will be put on developing a unique insight into the subject and processes of photography.
 Projects will consist of "shooting assignments" that have been developed to aid students in "polishing" their skills and sharpening their awareness of the visual world around them.
 Prerequisite: ART 100.

-ART 221 COMPUTER GENERATED IMAGES Normally Offered: F, SP This course is intended to introduce the student to the image editing capabilities of a computer program called Adobe Photoshop.
-Using this program and either a Macintosh computer or Windows PC (in-class work will be done on Macintosh computers), student will be able to manipulate, repair and enlarge existing photographs or create images completely within the computer itself.
-Students will also create original images from "composite photos" and use the program's ability to generate images that may not necessarily "exist in reality."
-ART 222 COMPUTER GENERATED IMAGES II advanced techniques.
-Assignments will be developed with the input of the student and instructor to develop skills that will allow each individual student to achieve their desired goals.
+ART 221 COMPUTER GENERATED IMAGES I

+ART 222 COMPUTER GENERATED IMAGES II

+ART 223 PAINTING I

+ART 224 PAINTING II

+ART 225 CERAMICS I

+Presents the aesthetic but focuses on technical know-how regarding the art of hand built ceramics.
+Students are provided with aesthetic challenges of material and form.